BlackHolePerturbationToolkit/KerrGeoPy/paper/paper.md

 Thus, accurate waveform models are needed in order to identify gravitational wave sources and perform parameter estimation - the process of approximating characteristics of a source.

-For most LISA sources, well developed models based on either numerical relativity or post-Newtonian theory already exist.
-Extreme mass ratio inspirals are instead best described by black hole perturbation theory, and the waveform models that currently exist are comparatively underdeveloped.
+For most LISA sources, well-developed waveform models based on either numerical relativity or post-Newtonian theory already exist.
+However, EMRIs are instead best described by black hole perturbation theory, and the EMRI waveform models that currently exist are comparatively underdeveloped.
 In a perturbation theory model, the orbital trajectory is assumed to be a geodesic at leading order.
 Higher order corrections are then computed by introducing the gravitational field of the inspiralling object as a perturbation to the background spacetime of the massive black hole, expanded in powers of the mass ratio.